Satellites of spherical subgroups: Introduction

-We can consider formula (\ref{eq:Poin}) as a generalization of the one we obtained for the Poincar\'{e} polynomial of a smooth projective horospherical variety (see \cite{BM}).
-The general version of this formula for the stringy $E$-function of an arbitrary spherical embedding will be proven in \cite{BM2} (in preparation).
-This formula has motivated us to investigate the ratio of the two virtual Poincar\'{e} polynomials,
+Formula \eqref{eq:P-wonderful} is an analog of the one we established for the Poincar\'{e} polynomial of a smooth projective toroidal horospherical variety (see \cite{BM}).
+The general version of both formulas for the {stringy} $E$-function of an arbitrary $\Q$-Gorenstein spherical embedding $X$ will appear in \cite{BM2}.
+It provides a motivic interpretation of the Brion-Peyre factorization result (cf.~\cite[Theorem~2]{BPe}) for the virtual Poincar\'{e} polynomial of $X$.
+This has motivated us to investigate the ratio of the two virtual Poincar\'{e} polynomials,